Skip to footer content

 Frequently Asked Questions

-To use IronQR, you need Visual Studio, a compatible version of the .NET Framework (4.0 and above), and the NuGet Package Manager.
+To use IronQR, you need Visual Studio, a compatible version of the .NET Framework (version 4.0 and above), and the NuGet Package Manager to install the library.

 How can IronQR be used in real-world applications?